Ardengo Soffici: Inter-war years

 After serving in the First World War, Soffici married Maria Sdrigotti, whom he met in a publishing house in Udine, while editing Kobilek.
 They moved to Poggio a Caiano and had three children, Valeria, Sergio and Laura.
 Soffici created a distance from Futurism and, discovering a new reverence for Tuscan tradition, became associated with the "return to order" which manifested itself in the naturalistic landscapes which thereafter dominated his work.
 Remaining in Poggio a Caiano, he painted nature and traditional Tuscan scenes.
 There, he continued to write and paint and was visited by many artists, some of whom he helped in finding their place in the art world.
 In 1926, he discovered the young artist Quinto Martini when the latter visited Soffici's workshop with his work.
 In Martini's first experiments Soffici recognised the kind of genuine and intimate traits he was seeking and became his mentor.

 In 1925, he signed the Manifesto degli intellettuali fascisti in support of the regime, and in 1938 he gave support to Italy's racial laws.
+In 1932 Soffici published articles on his experience in Paris in the early years of the 20th century in the magazine Il Selvaggio.

 Later life

 When Mussolini was overthrown in Italy, he pledged loyalty to the Italian Social Republic with Mussolini as its head.
 He was a co-founder of Italia e Civilità, a war magazine that supported patriotism, Germany and the principles of Fascism.

 At the end of the Second World War, Soffici was taken as a British POW and was imprisoned for several months in unhealthy conditions at an allied prison camp where he contracted pneumonia.
-During his stay at the prison camp, he met several other artists and writers who had also been accused of political support to fascism.
+During his stay at the prison camp, he met several other artists and writers who had also been accused of political support for fascism.
 Together, they wrote, painted and set up plays to pass the time in the squalid conditions they found themselves in.
 Some of the paintings were exchanged for food and art materials from the guards.
 Later, once released due to lack of evidence, he returned home and lived in Poggio a Caiano and spent his summers in Forte dei Marmi.